vuejs/it.vuejs.org/src/api/index.md

   If a istanza di Vue didn't receive the `el` option at instantiation, it will be in "unmounted" state, without an associated DOM elemento or fragment. `vm.$mount()` can be used to manually start the mounting/compilation of an unmounted istanza di Vue.

-  If no argument is provided, the template will be created as an out-of-document fragment, and you will have to use other DOM instance methods to insert it into the document yourself.
+  If no argument is provided, the template will be created as an out-of-document fragment, and you will have to use other DOM Metodi di Istanza to insert it into the document yourself.
 If `replace` option is set to `falso`, then an empty `<div>` will be automatically created as the wrapper elemento.

   Calling `$mount()` on an already mounted instance will have no effect.
-The method returns the instance itself so you can chain other instance methods after it.
+The method returns the instance itself so you can chain other Metodi di Istanza after it.

 - **Esempio:**